 Now that you are in your second trimester, and your body is finishing the development of the placenta, you may find that your energy levels are returning to normal.
 Many women also see an end to, or decrease in, nausea and vomiting during the second trimester and you may also be experiencing less tenderness in your breasts (although they will be continuing to grow).

 You may find that you are more susceptible to colds and flu while you are pregnant.
 This is because your immune system is suppressed during pregnancy to prevent your body from rejecting the fetus.
+Try to increase your intake of Vitamin C to support your immune system.
 Throughout pregnancy, care should be taking when considering taking any medication.
 Your Doctor will advise you on which medications are safe during pregnancy, but you should also be aware that some herbal, homoeopathic and aromatherapy remedies are not safe for use during pregnancy.
 If you choose to use herbal, homoeopathic or aromatherapy remedies during pregnancy, you should ensure that your practitioner is qualified and make sure that you inform your midwife or Doctor about any complementary therapies you are considering.

 Around this time, you may be offered a blood test that is used to calculate the risk of the fetus having Down’s syndrome.
 Depending on the results, you may be offered a chorionic villus sample (CVS) or an amniocentesis.
 Both tests are used to diagnose Down’s syndrome and other chromosomal abnormalities.
 These tests carry a small risk of miscarriage, your midwife or Doctor will be able to explain any procedures to you should the need for them arise.
 You should be aware that a new test has been introduced since late 2012 that uses a DNA blood test in this role helping to avoid an invasive procedure, this is called the Non-Invasive Prenatal Test (NIPT).